tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/SDK 文档/Android 接入指南/厂商通道相关/厂商消息分类功能使用说明_intl_en.md

 Huawei Push supports customizing notification channels for applications.
 To create a notification channel on the client, use either of the following methods:

 1. Use the Android API to create a notification channel.
 For more information, see [Create and Manage Notification Channels](https://developer.android.google.cn/training/notify-user/channels).
 2. Use the TPNS SDK (version 1.1.5.4 or later).
-For more information, see [Creating notification channel](https://intl.cloud.tencent.com/document/product/1024/30715) in the API documentation.
+For more information, see [Creating a notification channel](https://intl.cloud.tencent.com/document/product/1024/30715) in the API Documentation.

 ### Using a Huawei notification channel